-As for our carbon footprint, Symbiotics again measured its global CO2 emissions in 2022, including heating, electricity, waste, water and travel, and assessed the group annual carbon footprint.
-Swiss NGO On A Mission handled the compensation for Symbiotics CO2 footprint, planting 3,218 trees on behalf of Symbiotics in reforestation projects in Madagascar, Zambia and Kenya, where the Group also has investments.
+As part of its climate strategy, Symbiotics measures its global carbon footprint on a periodical basis, covering emissions related to heating, electricity, waste, water, and travel.
+In 2022, this assessment led to the compensation of emissions through a partnership with the Swiss NGO On A Mission, which planted 3,218 trees in reforestation projects in Madagascar, Zambia, and Kenya, countries where the Group also has investments.
+A new evaluation will be conducted by the end of 2025.